khritish17/GARGi-Network/README.md

 > - Output layer: 		5 nodes

 > **Warning**
-> This function should be called once at the starting of your project, repetitive calling will rewrite the weights.csv and bias.csv file thereby losing the previously computed weights and bias.
+> This function should be called once at the start of your project, repetitive calling will rewrite the weights.csv and bias.csv file thereby losing the previously computed weights and bias.
 It’s a better practice to keep this function in a separate file in your project, which will be executed only once till the end of the project.

 **e.g.**